alttch/eva3/UPDATE.rst

   PHI, developed for Driver API v1 are no longer compatible.
 Switch them to v4 or at least add __equipment__ field.
-* sessions are off now by default, if user logins are used - turn them by setting session_timeout > 0 in configs
+* sessions are off now by default, if user logins are used - turn them by setting session_timeout > 0 in configs.
+* SFA templates **request** variable now contains full request object.
+To get request parameters, access them with *request.params*.
 * set SFA UI to use js/eva_sfa.3.1.js until ported.
 The following SFA FW function calls are INCOMPATIBLE with previous version: